Naomi is a jewelry maker who sells her art at craft fairs and on Etsy and runs a jewelry blog.

 About two years ago, I began making my own jewelry.
 While it was a fun hobby, I also wanted to make some extra money from it.
 I began selling online with some success but have found that I make even more sales when I sell at craft fairs.

 While online sites like Etsy are wonderful, the difference is that at craft shows, customers can actually see your items up close and personal.
-They can touch them, try them on and since you're right there, you can answer any questions that they may have.
-You have much less of that distance that you get online so you can close many sales right then and there.
+They can touch them, try them on, and since you're right there, you can answer any questions that they may have.
+You have much less of that distance than you get online, so you can close many sales right then and there.